knpuniversity/rest/knpu/plan.md

 - idempotency
 - we're sending a "representation" of the resource, which the server uses to update the underlying resource
+- how PUT should equie the whole body (or next chpt?)

 ##### CHAPTER 5: Patch versus PUT